-TABLE 5 Attributes and attribute levels IADLUJ Aunouco anu attinutt
+TABLE 5 Attributes and attribute levels

 The survey was conducted on-line over a two-week period in July 2010.
 Human resource departments of large organisations were contacted and asked to circulate the survey on the company's general distribution e-mail list.
 A total number of 191 responses were received from 12 different organisations.